 The remedies available to owners of the Notes upon the occurrence of an Event of Default under the General Resolution or other documents described herein are in many respects dependent upon regulatory and judicial actions that are often subject to discretion and delay.
-Under existing constitutional and statutory law and judicial decisions, including specifically Title 11 of the United States Code, the remedies specified by the General

-Resolution and such other documents may not be readily available or may be limited.
+Under existing constitutional and statutory law and judicial decisions, including specifically Title 11 of the United States Code, the remedies specified by the General Resolution and such other documents may not be readily available or may be limited.
 The various legal opinions to be delivered concurrently with the issuance of the Notes will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency, judicial discretion, or other similar laws affecting the rights of creditors generally.
-There can be no assurance that the occurrence of an Event of Default or a bankruptcy, reorganization, or insolvency proceeding will not occur or that, if they occur, such occurrence will not materially adversely affect our ability to pay the principal of and interest on the Notes and pay Operating Costs from the assets in the Trust Estate, as and when due.
+There can be no assurance that the occurrence of an Event of Default or a bankruptcy, reorganization, or insolvency proceeding of the Corporation will not occur or that, if they occur, such occurrence will not materially adversely affect our ability to make payments to you of principal of and interest on your Notes and to pay Operating Costs from assets in the Trust Estate, as and when due.